Universities offering social work degrees

 By Luke Aldred

-Since the title of ‘social worker’ is a protected one, you will need to gain certain qualifications before you can practise.
+Since the title of ‘social worker’ is a protected one, you will need to gain certain qualifications before you can practice.
 Social worker qualifications are regulated to ensure vulnerable people in our communities receive a minimum quality of service.
 It also means, as a social worker, you have been provided with the right level of education to keep you safe.

 Most social workers will gain a BA (Hons) in Social Work.
 As an undergraduate, the qualification needs to be primarily in Social Work, but is can be combined with another subject.
 As the public sector begins to lean more towards integrated care, it’s not uncommon to find degrees combining Nursing and Social Work or Children’s Education and Social Care.